November 10-12, 2017

 The Kurds of northern Iraq faced discrimination, terror and death under the regime of Saddam Hussein.
 After the 1991 Gulf War, they gained a measure of autonomy and safety under U.S. protection.
 Therefore, as the security situation deteriorated in rest of Iraq following the U.S.-led invasion in 2003, thousands of displaced persons fled to the Kurdish Regional Government (KRG) area in the north, where it seemed safer.
 However, northern border villages have recently been the site of military attacks by Turkey and Iran.

-CPT's delegations will be based in Sulaimani, in the KRG.
-Delegates will meet with representatives of non-governmental organizations, human rights groups, displaced persons, and government officials.
-They will gain a perspective on the challenges facing people in northern Iraq and the impact of the violence in other areas of Iraq and along the borders of the KRG.
-The delegation will participate in the work of CPT's longer-term project of reporting on human rights abuses and supporting local reconciliation.
-Some physical rigors may be involved.
+CPT's delegation was based in Sulaimani, in the KRG.
+Delegates met with representatives of non-governmental organizations, human rights groups, displaced persons, and government officials.
+They gained a perspective on the challenges facing people in northern Iraq and the impact of the violence in other areas of Iraq and along the borders of the KRG.
+The delegation participated in the work of CPT's longer-term project of reporting on human rights abuses and supporting local reconciliation.

 CPT has had a presence in Iraq since October 2002, first in Baghdad and since November 2006 in Iraqi Kurdistan.

-Join CODEPINK on an Interfaith Peace-Builders Delegation to Palestine and Israel!
-See the situation with your own eyes and explore nonviolent efforts happening on the ground to achieve peace with justice.
-The delegation will go to Hebron were CODEPINK’s dear friend Issa Amro is facing 18 charges in Israeli military court for his human rights work.
+CODEPINK led an Interfaith Peace-Builders Delegation to Palestine and Israel to witness the situation on the ground and explore nonviolent efforts happening on the ground to achieve peace with justice.
+The delegation went to Hebron where CODEPINK’s dear friend Issa Amro is facing 18 charges in Israeli military court for his human rights work.

 Inter-Faith Peace Builders has organized 60 delegations to Palestine/Israel since 2001.
-This delegation is jointly sponsored by CODEPINK and Defense of Children International — Palestine.
-The custom-designed delegation itinerary will focus on incarceration, detention, and political persecution of human rights defenders, as well as all the issues of the occupation.
+This delegation was jointly sponsored by CODEPINK and Defense of Children International — Palestine.
+The custom-designed delegation itinerary focused on incarceration, detention, and political persecution of human rights defenders, as well as all the issues of the occupation.

-The trip includes 13 days of hotel and home stay accommodations, breakfasts and dinners, local transportation, guides, speaker/event fees, basic tips and gratuities.
-Partial scholarships available through IFPB!
+The trip included 13 days of hotel and home stay accommodations, breakfasts and dinners, local transportation, guides, speaker/event fees, basic tips and gratuities.

-Delegation leaders will include Huwaida Arraf, Brad Parker, and Mike Daly.
+Delegation leaders included Huwaida Arraf, Brad Parker, and Mike Daly.

 Huwaida Arraf is a Palestinian-American lawyer and long time friend of CODEPINK.
 In 2001 Huwaida co-founded the International Solidarity Movement (ISM), which has twice been nominated for the Nobel Peace Prize.
 She is a graduate of the University of Michigan, and received her J.D. from the American University Washington College of Law with a focus on international human rights and humanitarian